Trump Presidential Alert: FEMA's new emergency test deployed

 But, not everyone who was eligible to receive the Presidential Alert actual saw their phones light up at the intended time.
 Within the CNET newsroom and beyond, many are reporting that the message was either delayed or never appeared on their devices.

-FEMA has yet to respond to a request for comment on why you may not have received the alert on time or at all.
+FEMA has yet to respond to a request for comment on why you may not have received the alert on time or at all, but the internet, of course, has had plenty of responses to the sudden message.

 And for more details on the Presidential Alert, which has been in the works since President George W. Bush's administration, click here.